rileyhales/river-route/docs/references/io-file-schema.md

 Catchment volumes are given in a netCDF file.

 The file should have 2 dimensions: time and river_id.
-The times can be given in any unit with a recognizable units string.
+The times can be given in any recognizable unit string.
 The river_id dimension should have exactly the same IDs *AND* be sorted in the same order given in the river_id column of the routing parameters file.

 The file should have 1 runoff volumes variables named "volume" which is an array of shape (time, river_id) of dtype float.

-!!! note "Caclulating Catchment Volumes"
+!!! note "Calculating Catchment Volumes"
     `river-route` is not a land surface modeling tool.
 It does have an example function illustrating how to perform the calculations.
 It will not handle all file formats, land surface and/or hydrology models, etc. Refer to the example case for guidance on formatting these files.